craddm/craddm.github.io_old/_posts/2016-12-16-ERP-ShinyAppUpdate.md

 * Comma-separated values
 * Each row should be one time-point, one subject, columns should be "condition1",  "condition2", "Time", "Subject"

-Here's an example of the first few lines of the example data I include (note this is already after important, so it's stripped the commas between values).
+Here's the first few lines of the example data I include (note this is already after import, so it's stripped the commas between values).

 ```